Kifl Haris: Ottoman era

 In 1870 Victor Guérin reached the village, after walking through "beautiful plantations of figs and olives".
 He estimated it had 600 inhabitants.
 The name of this place was given to Guérin as Kefil Haris.
 The Wely marked on the Palestine Exploration Fund 1880s map as Sheikh Ata, 1 mile north-east of Kefr Haris, is called by him Sheikh Khather.
 He also calls attention to the remains of an old watchtower built of large, well-cut stones, between Deir Estia and Kefr Haris.
 At the latter place he found two broken marble columns built up in the wall of the mosque.

+In 1870/1871 (1288 AH) an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.